adobe/aepsdk-assurance-ios/Documentation/MIGRATIONSWIFT.md

 ## 3. Migrate startSession API

-Make the following change to all occurances of Assurance's startSession API call in your application.
-Here is an example
+Make the following change to all occurrences of Assurance's startSession API call in your application.
+Here is an example :
 ```diff
 func scene(_ scene: UIScene, openURLContexts URLContexts: Set<UIOpenURLContext>) {
      guard let urlContexts = URLContexts.first else { return }